acryptos/docs-thegreatwave/faq.md

 ### 4. How to vault WVP as a governance token
 * Guide available soon

-### 5. It's too complicated! any other easier way?
+### 5. It's too complicated!
+Is there an easier way?
 * We will be launching the Governance NFT, where TGW governance token will be imbued within, allowing one to own the NFT to be part of the DAO.